lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/1_SQL/2_Redshift/lake-house-architecture/README.md

 ### RA3 Node Types

+Use Redhisft RA3 node types to take advantage of improved performance and to get more storage capacity.
+RA3 nodes provide the following advantages:
+- They are flexible to grow your compute capacity without increasing your storage costs.
+And they scale your storage without over-provisioning compute capacity.
+- They use high performance SSDs for your hot data and Amazon S3 for cold data.
+Thus they provide ease of use, cost-effective storage, and high query performance.
+- They use high bandwidth networking built on the AWS Nitro System to further reduce the time taken for data to be offloaded to and retrieved from Amazon S3.

 Consider choosing RA3 node types in these cases, learn more - [link](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-ra3-node-types):

 - You need the flexibility to scale and pay for compute separate from storage.